httpwg/http-extensions/draft-ietf-httpbis-unencoded-digest.md

 presents several risks; {{Sections 6.1, 6.2, and 6.3 of DIGEST-FIELDS}}
 describe relevant considerations and mitigations.

-A content coding may provide encryption capabilities, for example "aes128gcm" ({{?RFC8188}}).
+A content coding might provide encryption capabilities, for example "aes128gcm" ({{?RFC8188}}).
 Using Unencoded-Digest with such content codings can leak information about the original data because header fields are visible to anyone who can read the HTTP message.
 This could be used as a side channel.
 For